ClinicalDataScience/ClinicalDataScience.github.io/_posts/2024-04-22-getting-started.md

 layout: single
 ---

-One of the mayor learnings was to just get shit done - get started and do it.
+One of the major learnings was to just get things done - get started and do it.
 The rest will follow and as you can see, it led to **this**.

 # Getting Started